Mitul-dev/brand-ai-readiness-auditor/README.md

 ---

-## Official requirements vs our implementation choices
+## Requirements and implementation choices

 ### The check that matters most